seo keywords for travel agencies

 Travel keywords for SEO don’t need to be more of a mission than absolutely necessary, and once you’ve got a good grip on the basics, there’s little else you need to manage.

-Obviously, the best keywords are those that stick to your content marketing and business goals and ones which easily help you fill content gaps.
+Obviously, the best keywords are those that stick to your content marketing and business goals and ones that easily help you fill content gaps.
+This makes thorough keyword research an integral part of your marketing strategy, but it doesn’t simply end there.

-This makes thorough keyword research an integral part of your entire SEO strategy, but it doesn’t simply end there.
 Once you have your keywords, you’ll need high-quality content to match.

 Matt G Davison